DJ5harma/Blitzit/README.md

 ### To run locally,

+clone this repo,
-ensure docker and run `docker compose up`
+ensure docker and run `docker compose up` at project's root

 Wait and it'll automatically run these: